 Cycling Accident Claims

-Cycling offers freedom, fitness, and enjoyment, but it can also expose cyclists to risks on the road.
+Cycling offers freedom, fitness, and enjoyment, but it can also expose cyclists to risk of injury.

 What To Do Immediately After A Cycling Accident

-It’s likely that you’ll be in shock, and the adrenaline will be rushing through your veins.
+You’ll likely be in shock, and the adrenaline will rush through your veins.

 The first thing to remember is to get somewhere safe, as you might still be in danger.